It’s time to forget expensive store-bought snacks and make these no-bake chocolate energy balls instead.

 In addition to a little sweetness, dates are an excellent source of fiber, potassium (which many of us don’t get enough of each day), magnesium, copper, and manganese.
 Plus, they’re rich in disease-fighting antioxidants.

 Worried about all that sugar?
 Thanks to the fiber in dates, the natural sugars are broken down more slowly, and won’t cause a dramatic spike in blood sugar.
+We love using them as a stellar replacement in chocolate truffles, as well as more snackable recipes like this one.

 Our next carb source is one of my favorite ingredients.
 A pantry staple, oats are known for being heart-healthy thanks to their high fiber content, specifically beta-glucan.